dotmesh-io/dotscience-python/README.md

 import dotscience as ds

 ...
-throw DataFormatError(ds.error('The data wasn't correctly formatted')) ...
+raise DataFormatError(ds.error('The data wasn't correctly formatted')) ...

 ds.publish('Tried, in vain, to do some awesome data science!')